cv4dc/cv4dc.github.io/2024/call-for-papers.md

 All submissions must adhere to the guidelines provided by the ACCV 2024 Author Kit.
 Papers must clearly state the research problem, motivation, and technical contributions.
 Submissions should be self-contained, including all necessary figures, tables, and references.

+Authors are welcome to submit multiple papers, provided that each submission presents distinct, original contributions.

 Authors of accepted submissions will be required to present their work during a poster session.
 A select few will be invited to deliver a 10-15 minute oral presentation.

 Submission page: [OpenReview](https://openreview.net/group?id=ACCV/2024/Workshop/CV4DC)